rjwalls/CS4401-notes/2019-03-27-basics_global_offset_table.md

 layout: post
 ---

+So far, we've mostly targeted return addresses on the stack for our exploits with the occasional manipulation of a function pointer.
+However, there are many other locations we can target to hi-jack the program's control flow.
+In this set of notes, we describe the **Global Offset Table** a particularly useful structure that contains plenty of interesting code pointers for us to manipulate.

 There exists two types of binaries: statically-linked and dynamically-linked.
 The first kind is self-contained.
 Meaning it has all the functions and code needed to execute.
 These binaries do not use external libraries.
 On the other